litestar-org/litestar/docs/usage/7-middleware/builtin-middlewares.md

 ### GZIP

-You can enable gzip compression of responses by passing an instance of `starlite.config.CompressionConfig` with the `backend` parameter set to `"gzip"`:
+You can enable gzip compression of responses by passing an instance of `starlite.config.CompressionConfig` with the `backend` parameter set to `"gzip"`.

 You can configure the following additional gzip-specific values: